kraken-hpc/kraken/examples/vbox/README.md

    2. destroying `kraken` VM
    3. destroying node VMs `kr[1-4]`
 - `destroy-nodes.sh` - this destroys nodes `kr[1-4]`.
 It takes no arguments.
 - `inject-state.sh` - this injects state information into the running kraken to get things going.
-It takes no arguments.
+It takes the Kraken IP and port as arguments.
+These default to 192.168.57.1 and 3141 if not specified.
 - `release-the-kraken.sh` - this does a total bring-up of the example environment (as described above).
 It takes no arguments.
 This is (*should be*) safe to call more than once; you an call it multiple times to re-start kraken.
 - `shutdown.sh` - this shuts down a running kraken environment by: 1) shutting down `kraken` on "kraken"; 2) shutting down the `vboxapi`.
 You re-start kraken by re-running `release-the-kraken.sh`.

 ## How to use your own fork/branch

 For testing purposes, it can be nice to use your own fork & branch of kraken.
 You can easily do this by changing the host vars `kr_repo` and `kr_repo_version` in `kraken.yml`.  `kr_repo` should be the full URL for the repo (e.g. https://github.com/hpc/kraken.git).  `kr_repo_version` can be any branch or tag name.  `kr_repo_version` must be provided, even if it is "master".

 ## Using custom kraken-build args